capitalone/go-future-context/README.md

 ```

 When a future is created using `NewWithContext`, it is cancelled when the Context's `Done` channel is closed,
-whether is is closed due to timeout or an explicit call to the `CancelFunc` returned by the Context factory functions.
+whether it is closed due to timeout or an explicit call to the `CancelFunc` returned by the Context factory functions.

 Contributors: